-The Nordic-proprietary %PERIODICSEARCHCONF command is used to configure periodic cell searches in limited service state. v1.3.x21
+The proprietary %PERIODICSEARCHCONF command is used to configure periodic cell searches in limited service state.

 The set command can be used to write, read, and clear periodic search configuration and to start a search.
 The configuration affects the periodic searches that the UE performs in limited service state to obtain normal service.